What is Voluntourism?

 How successful we are at solving the puzzle before us is a combination of our motivations for participating in the work we do, how aware we are of the entire, broader context, and the feasibility of the work based on circumstances before us.
 As individuals, it’s fairly easy for us to know our own personal contexts because we live them – it’s our schema of the world.
 This personal context comes from our own experience, and can help us make informed decisions about how we approach learning from and about international communities (i.e. that broader context).
-With WECO, we know we’re constantly in the position of “learning from” not “doing for” our partners who may have less resources and opportunities than we do – but certainly not less perspective.
+With WECO, we know we’re constantly in the position of “learning from” not “doing for” our partners who have valuable perspectives and solutions.